choueric/regKnife/README.md

    hex: 0x5cd
    ```

-3. See the value of bit 0, and, of course, it is 1:
+3. See the value of enable filed:
    ```
    >>> 0
    bin: 1